ultimate271/notes/book/shortstory/Seth and Cain Draft5.md

 "He said, 'Oh, no, my innocent, naive, wife.
 The snake that told you to eat of the mushrooms of awakening did not come from Yahweh.
 I have only just now finished speaking with Raphael.
-He came down to me and found me to tell me that Satan himself has entered the garden disguised as a snake, and that we need to be aware that as long we do not obey his commands he is powerless against us.
+He came down again and found me to tell me that Satan himself has entered the garden disguised as a snake, and that we need to be aware that as long we do not obey his commands he is powerless against us.
 But now, you have already obeyed his words, and so now he has power over us.'